-The Hertie School in Berlin, in collaboration with the OSF Public Health Program, is offering a five-day course "Health, Inequality, Ethnicity" from 25-29 May 2020.
+The Hertie School in Berlin, in collaboration with the OSF Public Health Program, is offering a five-day course "Health, Inequality, Ethnicity" in spring 2021.
 The programme will focus on racial prejudices and ethnic discrimination in healthcare, which impact quality of health as well as accessibility and utilisation, thus leading to health inequalities.
 The course serves as a platform for the medical community, public policymakers as well as social justice and human rights advocates in Europe to engage in dialogue on health outcomes of socially excluded communities and those who are subject to ethnic discrimination.

 Our world is living longer and more healthily – life expectancy at birth has increased from 50 years in 1950 to 73 in 2017.
 While policies within and outside the health domain often focus on improving the level of health, the distribution of health is often ignored in policymaking.
 In other words, significant inequalities exist – life expectancy at birth, for example, varies substantially between European countries.
 Not only is health distributed unequally between regions and countries, stark inequalities persist even within countries and the socioeconomic gradient in health amplifies these problems.
 Characteristics such as race and ethnicity still lead to disparities in health and are unjustifiable.
 While health as an outcome in itself is a goal, the financing of healthcare poses unique challenges.
 Certain ethnicities and racial groups are subjected to catastrophic expenditures on health that force them into poverty.
 Understanding inequality in the finance of healthcare is thus important for policymaking.